blankworker1/ENTROPY/README.md

 ## What this is

-ENTROPY is a system of 21 numbered suits, each paired with a node — a small hardware device that stores and serves the suit's permanent record.
+ENTROPY is a system of 21 numbered garments, each paired with a node — a small hardware device that stores and serves the garment's permanent record.
 The record is append-only, cryptographically linked, and replicated across all 21 nodes.
 No central server.
 No operator.
 No private key.

 **Proof of Work / Wear** — the project name.
 **Built to be Worn** — the purpose.